wdonovanseid/Tap-Room.ReactRedux/README.md

 # _Tap-Room_

-#### _Epicodus Project React Fundamentals Tap-Room, 11/20/2020_
+#### _Epicodus Project React/Redux Fundamentals Tap-Room, 11/20/2020_

 #### By _**William Donovan-Seid**_

 ## Description

-_This is an Epicodus Friday Project in using React Fundamentals to create web application where a bar can track their kegs._
+_This is an Epicodus Friday Project in using React/Redux Fundamentals to create web application where a bar can track their kegs._

 ## Component Diagram